 21. Trash Cleanup

-Trash cleanup may not be the most glamorous of businesses, but it can be very lucrative.
+Trash cleanup may not be the most glamorous of businesses, but it can be very lucrative business with low overhead.
 Picking up trash around strip malls, retail stores, apartment complexes, and office buildings can not only keep your local area looking nice, but you can also turn a nice profit.

 Brian Winch created Cleanlots, a manual that teaches you how to build your own trash cleanup business.
 Brian has been earning six figures with his own business for more than 40 years, and he refers to it as “America’s simplest business.”

 You need very little equipment and no particular skills or experience to do the work.
-You’ll get to work outdoors, and there isn’t much competition in the industry.
+You’ll get to work outdoors, and there isn’t much competition in the industry compared to other businesses.

 FAQ About the Best Cash Flow Businesses